jakbich/SPOT/README.md

 In the simulation, only robot's front cameras are available.
 Note that the cameras are mounted sideways, so they have a narrower horizontal FoV, but a larger vertical one.
 The camera data is rotated anticlockwise by 90 degrees.

 ## Installing Spot ROS driver
 In order to install the driver, follow the README instructions from [Boston Dynamic's Spot](https://github.com/clearpathrobotics/spot_ros) repository.
+This driver will be used later on with the real robot.
+It requires a different workspace.